Røros Airport: Facilities

 Røros features an asphalt runway with physical dimensions 1740 by 40 m.
 The runway safety area measures 2100 by 300 m.
 The runway has a declared take-off run available of 1640 m and a landing distance available of 1580 m.
 The runway is aligned 14/32 and is equipped with instrument landing system category I. It is situated at an elevation of 626 m.

 There is a simple terminal building and tower.
 There is paid parking, a taxi stand and rental cars at the terminal.
 The airport is situated 2 km west of the town center; there is no public transit between the airport and the town.

 Airlines and destinations

 This airport was left with no scheduled flights after Air Leap ceased operations on January 24, 2022.
-From January 28 the Norwegian airline Widerøe operates the Oslo route on behalf of the Norwegian government until new operator have been chosen.
+From 28.
+January 2022 the Norwegian airline Widerøe operates the Oslo route on behalf of the Norwegian government.
+On 31 March 2024, Widerøe will operate the last flight on behalf of the Norwegian government and, from 1 April 2024, the Danish airline DAT will be the new operator of the PSO-route between Oslo and Røros.

 Rørosfly was a flight school company based at the airport, operating a fleet of five aircraft.
 The aviation club Røros Flyklubb is also based at the airport.
 They own a Cessna 172SP.